FreekBes/improved_intra/README.md

 </p>

 ## Contributing
 In case you find any white spots on Intra or would like to modify any of the styles, feel free to do so!
-Use the following steps:
+Use GitHub's built-in editor in dark.css, or for more advanced stuff use the following steps:
 1. [Fork](https://github.com/FreekBes/dark_intra/fork) and clone the project
 2. Create a new branch: `git checkout -b branch-name` (to switch to this branch later on, remove the `-b` flag)
 3. Open [the extensions page](chrome://extensions/) in your web browser